TiagoDiass/golang-hexagonal-api/README.md

 If you want to run the application in your computer, follow these steps;

-First of all, you'll need to have those tools installed on your computer
+First of all, you'll need to have these tools installed on your computer

 - [Git](https://git-scm.com/)
 - [Go](https://go.dev/)